evagoras/acf_mappings_thread_safety_issue/README.md

 - Run the jMeter test.
 - Refresh the browser periodically, as the test is running, to see the errors.
 Each error line is written when the mapping `/test5` is not found, and lists the mappings at that moment in time.

+The issue to take away here, is that **there should not be any lines written out to `dump.html`** as the test is running.

 ## ACF10, ACF11, ACF2016
 CommandBox is set to run under ACF11.
 Change the `server.json` file to have things run under version 10 or 2016 - issue persists in all versions.